Home

 1. Breast development will vary considerably depending on the individuals genetic make-up and the time from puberty.
 Early hormone treatment (by age 18) will typically result in breasts about one bra-cup size less than the girl's mother and sisters.

-2. Oestrogen hormones help to deposit fat, and on a male type skeleton this can result in a larger rather than reduced waist line.
+2. Estrogen hormones help to deposit fat, and on a male type skeleton this can result in a larger rather than reduced waist line.
 Sensible dieting and suitable exercising (e.g. aerobics, not power lifting!) is essential for developing a female type figure and body shape.
 Although their fat distribution may change, in the long-term few transwomen seem to substantially reduce either their weight or their waistline.

 3. Periods and menstruation are impossible even for a post-SRS transwomen.
-However, transwomen will suffer from Pre Menstrual Syndrome (PMS) and Hot Flashes if they choose to stop taking oestrogen for 1 week in every 4 week period.
+However, transwomen will suffer from Pre Menstrual Syndrome (PMS) and Hot Flashes if they choose to stop taking Estrogen for 1 week in every 4 week period.
 These unpleasant effects - and associated "bad moods" - can be avoided by maintaining a continuous hormone dosage.

 Continuous female hormone treatment at the levels recommended for a MTF transsexual can result in a flacid and shrinking penis in just weeks.